 With a slogan like “Go Slow”, Caye Caulker is an absolute gem in the Caribbean.
 This tropical island provides a slow, relaxing atmosphere.
 From taking boat trips to renting bikes and kayak for fun ways to get around, to feeding tarpon, looking for seahorses and – you won’t be disappointed by this little island.
-You’ll enjoy the sandy streets and vendors lining the main road selling coconuts and bbq lobster and chicken.
+You’ll enjoy the sandy streets and vendors lining the main road selling fresh coconuts, bbq lobster and chicken.
 Then, listen for Rasta men offering you weed using one of countless terms as you pass by.
-Next, feed a street dog and watch them follow you around for the rest of the day (basically adopt a pupper for a day).
+Next, feed a street dog and watch them follow you around for the rest of the day (basically adopt a puppy for a day).
 Then, enjoy one of many sights and activities Caye Caulker has to offer.

 If you want to explore the island with a little more speed, grab a bike!
-Cruise the island, checking out the main road, the beach front and all the side streets.
+Cruise the island, check out the main road, the beach front and all the side streets.
 Use a bike to venture as far south as you can go, seeing the different condos and hotel options further from the main strip.

 Caye Caulker is a small island, and in only a few hours, you can paddle your way around the entire island.